IainNZ/dotfiles/README.md

 dotfiles
 ========

-Collection of Linux configuration files
+My collection of Linux configuration files, and the scripts to set them up.

+Includes:
+ - xmonad and xmobar configs
+ - vim configs
+  - Pathogen
+  - solarized